Volcanic Ash as a Sustainable Binder Material

 6. Engineering Properties of Alkali-Activated Volcanic Ash-Based Concretes

-Several researchers highlighted the potential of using raw VA material to obtain alkali-activated concretes [5,57,58,94].
-Table 6 shows the concrete mixture proportions for alkali-activated concretes.
-The mixture proportions and curing conditions of the concretes are given in Table 7.
+Numerous researchers stress the potential of utilizing raw VA material to fabricate alkali-activated concretes [5,57,58,94].
+Table 6 outlines the mixture proportions for these alkali-activated concretes.
+The mixture proportions and curing conditions for the concrete types are illustrated in Table 7.

 Table 6.

-Mixture proportions (kg/m3) for alkali-activated concretes developed in different investigations, as detailed in Table 7.
+Mixture proportions (kg/m3) for alkali-activated concretes developed in distinct investigations as captured in Table 7.

 (kg/m3) Silica Sand